-If the NOPR is adopted, the offset for revenue requirements for reactive supply capability should be removed.
+With the adoption of Order No. 904, the offset for revenue requirements for reactive supply capability should be removed.
 Investment in generation can and should be compensated entirely through markets.
 Removing rules for revenue requirements would avoid the significant waste of resources incurred to develop unneeded cost of service rates.